WEeziel172/fend-project-final/README.md

 You will be shown a map of London with a selection of different restaurants.
 Clickin on a marker on the map will reveal the ratings and a review of the said restaurant.
 Clicking on the items list on left will narrow down the displayed markers on the map to the selected one.

+#npm run build
+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.

+Your app is ready to be deployed.

 ## Credits
 React team
 Zomato API for their wonderful api